AgarwalAarush/aarushagarwal/src/content/projects/Yumi.md

 - Learns each user’s taste from natural language reviews, interactions, and search behavior.
 - Lets users type or speak preferences to get personalized restaurant suggestions.
 - Builds a taste graph that visualizes friends’ preferences and similarity.
-- Merges multiple users’ profiles when friends are tagged with `@mentions`, balancing preferences across the group.
+- Merges multiple users’ profiles when friends are tagged with @mentions, balancing preferences across the group.
 - Uses a real-time spatial restaurant database powered by Google Places and PostGIS.
 - Handles voice-driven restaurant reservations via Twilio and ElevenLabs.